Some family members may join you in the UK whilst you hold a Tier 4/Student visa, these are known as 'dependants' or 'PBS dependants'.

 - For each of your dependants, you will need to show £680 for a maximum of 9 months, totalling either £6,120

 - The amount of living costs must be held for 28 days before the application is made.
+The account must not have dropped below the amount required at any time during the 28 day period.

 - If you are funded by a Financial Sponsor and they are willing to provide funds for your dependants, evidence of this in a Financial Sponsor Letter can be provided instead of bank statements.

 You will be required to show the monthly amount for each month of the main applicant's visa to a maximum of nine months.
-If the main applicant is applying for the Tier 4 (Doctorate Extension Scheme), you will only be required to show the monthly amount for two months, in line with the main applicant.

 Your dependants must live with you in the UK.